A French Affair on Broad

 With each dish, Aldrich goes back to the roots of French cooking employing techniques acquired while working under famed chef Joël Antunes in Atlanta before cooking in eateries in Austria and Italy to produce a menu with both approachable and remarkably distinct offerings to Charleston.
 While there’s a sure-to-be-popular steak frites inspired by a restaurant in Paris that only sells the staple dish, there’s also an innovative foie gras torchon rolled up with black cocoa and topped with apple Parisienne.
 Here, there seems to be something for everyone–exactly as a neighborhood brasserie should be.

-Brasserie La Banque opens for dinner soon, at 1 Broad Street, but the subterranean bar concept, Bar Vauté is open now for a taste of the menu and a few bar comforts including a vault burger and French onion grilled cheese.
-Stay tuned for official opening date and check out the full menu below.
+Brasserie La Banque opens for dinner November 30, at 1 Broad Street, and the subterranean bar concept, Bar Vauté is open now for a taste of the menu and a few bar comforts including a vault burger and French onion grilled cheese.
+Check out the full menu below.